NVIDIA/numbast/README.md

 Numbast's mission is to establish an automated pipeline that converts CUDA APIs into Numba bindings.
 On a high level, top-level declarations are read from CUDA C++ header files, serailized as string and passed to python APIs.
 Numba binding generators then iterate through these bindings and make Numba extensions for each of the APIs.

-There are several subcomponents: Canopy, Numbast and a set of Numba Extensions
+There are several subcomponents: AST_Canopy, Numbast and a set of Numba Extensions

-- [canopy](canopy/README.md): CUDA Header Parser that depends on clangTooling
+- [ast_canopy](ast_canopy/README.md): CUDA Header Parser that depends on clangTooling
 - [numbast](numbast/README.md): Numba Binding Generator
 - [numba_extensions](numba_extensions/README.md): a set of Numba bindings for several CUDA libraries using Numbast